magefan/shopify-login-as-customer/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/l/o/login-as-customer-shopify_1.png">

-[Shopify Login as Customer](https://apps.shopify.com/login-as-customer)  is an app that helps you to log in to customer account without a password in a few clicks.
-This solution makes your customer support faster and more convenient since you can provide assistance in a matter of seconds.
+Shopify Login as Customer is an app that helps you log in to customer accounts without a password in a few clicks.
+This solution boosts your customer support immensely and lets you provide assistance in a matter of seconds.

-Click on customers and log in to their accounts with or without Multipass.
+Stand out from the competition and win your customers with effective and timely support.
+The Shopify Login as Customer app has you covered.

 <img align="right" width="120" height="70" src="https://magefan.com/media/wysiwyg/made_in_ukraine.jpg">